MicrosoftDocs/fabric-docs/docs/database/sql/source-control.md

 For steps to connect your workspace to a source control repository, see [Get started with Git integration](../../cicd/git-integration/git-get-started.md#connect-a-workspace-to-a-git-repo).
 Your workspace can be connected to an Azure DevOps or GitHub remote repository.

-## Convert the Fabric SQL database into code in source control
+## Add the Fabric SQL database to source control

 In this scenario, you'll commit database objects to source control.
 You might be developing an application where you're creating objects directly in a test database and track that database in source control just like your application code.
 As a result, you have access to the history of the definitions of your database objects and can use Git concepts like branching and merging to further customize your development process.